A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \subsection{The case of abeloid varieties and curves}

-Let $X$ be either an abeloid variety or a smooth connected proper curve of genus $g\geq 1$ over an algebraically closed extension $K$ of $\Q_p$, and let $x\in X(K)$.
+Let $(K,K^+)$ be an algebraically closed non-archimedean field over $\Q_p$.
+Let $X$ be either an abeloid variety or a smooth connected proper curve of genus $g\geq 1$ over $K$, and let $x\in X(K)$.
 In this section, we reformulate the Hodge--Tate decomposition of $X$ with multiplicative coefficients in terms of continuous group cohomology of the étale fundamental group $\pi_1(X,x)$.

 \begin{definition} The universal pro-finite-étale cover $\widetilde{X}$ of $X$ is defined to be the diamond

 where the limit ranges over all connected finite étale covers $X' \rightarrow X$ together with a lift $x'\in X'(K)$ of $x$. \end{definition}